Sunday, August 30, 2015

 Traditional Kaula Pig is wrapped in banana leaves and buried in the dirt with hot coals - slow roasting all day.
 For my version I oven-roast the pork, so you don't have to dig up your backyard.

-I coat the pork shoulder with couple of tablespoons of Liquid Smoke.
+I coat the pork shoulder with a couple of tablespoons of Liquid Smoke.
 This is a cheat, as it won't be as smokey as it could be, but it's still a good way to go.
 If you have an outdoor grill you could smoke the pork after it is done baking.
 Click here, to see my gas grill smoking method for BBQ Pulled Pork.

 I also wrap the pork in banana leaves.
 I get mine at my local Mexican grocery for 99 cents per pound.
 They come fresh or frozen.
-On thing, some packages have way too many leaves for a single pork shoulder.
+One thing, some packages have way too many leaves for a single pork shoulder.
 But you can freeze any leftover banana leaves.

-When I got to grocery checkout counter, I had them remove half the leaves.You only need enough to wrap the pork shoulder at least two times.
+When I got to the grocery checkout counter, I had them remove half the leaves.
+You only need enough to wrap the pork shoulder at least two times.

-If you don't have access to banana leaves, a simple substitution is adding fresh brewed green tea to the roasting pan.
+If you don't have access to banana leaves, a simple substitution is adding freshly brewed green tea to the roasting pan.
 Banana leaves have a tea taste.
 I've read some recipes that don't even use banana leaves.
 I don't get how they can call it Kalua Pig without the leafy fragrance.

-The final step for Kalua Pig is covering the pan with foil (or a pan lid if you have one,) adding a couple cups of water (or green tea) and baking the pork until it is fall-apart tender.
-This takes about 4-5 hours baking time.
+The final step for Kalua Pig is covering the pan with foil (or a pan lid if you have one,) adding a couple cups of water (or green tea), and baking the pork until it is fall-apart tender.
+This takes about 4-5 hours of baking time.
 If you use boneless pork, then it will cook even faster.

-You could also steam the banana leaf wrapped pork in a large covered pot.
+You could also steam the banana leaf-wrapped pork in a large covered pot.
 Then when done bake it for 30 to 45 minutes to get some caramelized roasted bits.

 The final step is to shred the pork like you would do for BBQ Pulled Pork.